Holliday will not return as Marshall's head coach

 Those figures include 77 wins over FBS schools, which was the most in program history.

-In a release, Marshall athletic director Mike Hamrick thanked Holliday for his 11 years with the program, which included three 10-win seasons — all from 2013 to 2015.
+In a release, Hamrick thanked Holliday for his 11 years with the program, which included three 10-win seasons — all from 2013 to 2015.

+“I want to thank Doc Holliday for the leadership he has provided this program over the past 11 seasons,” Hamrick said.
+“In addition to his success on the field, he ran a clean program, graduated his student-athletes and prepared young men for life after football.”

-The pinnacle of that tenure came in 2014 when Holliday guided Marshall to a 13-1 record, a Conference USA Championship and No. 23 ranking in the final Associated Press poll.
+The pinnacle of Holliday’s tenure came in 2014 when he guided Marshall to a 13-1 record, a Conference USA Championship and No. 23 ranking in the final Associated Press poll.

 Following that season, Holliday was named as the Gazette-Mail Sportsman of the Year by Charleston Newspapers and the Lowell Cade Sportsperson of the Year by The Herald-Dispatch.